 Basically when the thief reads the small print on the sticker he/she will be made only too aware of the risks associated with stealing your plant.

 The short answer is nothing!
-Unlike some ‘stolen vehicle registers’ TPF does not charge machine owners or insurance companies for recovery.
+Unlike some ‘stolen vehicle registers’ TPF does not charge Plant owners or insurance companies for recovery and does not operate a ‘Bounty‘ system.
 TPF works closely with the Police and notifies them when a registered machine is stolen.

 You should immediately notify the local Police / Garda and obtain a ‘crime reference number’.
 Enter the crime number into the automatically generated Theft report and the system will do the rest.
 Alternatively and for ease there is also a secure 24/7 call centre (tel 0818 333 533).
 If a false ‘Crime Reference Number’ is entered, and a Theft Report is activated, then a penalty of €250 will strictly apply.

 If one or more of the registration plates is intact the police can get all the relevant details, just like for a car or van, from the PNC at any time of the day or night.